NeuroCorgi/NIPA-Optimization/README.md

 # Regularization Parameter Optimization in NIPA using Simulated Annealing

 ### Overview
-This project is created for the bachelor thesis "Regularization Parameter Optimization in NIPA using Simulated Annealing" by Teun Hoven (University of Twente).
-The project aims to model, predict, and evaluate the spread of COVID-19 infections in different regions using the Network Inference-based Prediction Algorithm (NIPA) and various optimization techniques.
+This project is created for the bachelor thesis _Regularization Parameter Optimization in NIPA using Simulated Annealing_ by Teun Hoven at the University of Twente.
+The project aims to model, predict, and evaluate the spread of COVID-19 infections in different regions using the Network Inference-based Prediction Algorithm and optimizing it by using Simulated Annealing.

 ### Network Inference-based Prediction Algorithm (NIPA)
-The NIPA framework is designed to predict the spread of infectious diseases such as COVID-19 by leveraging network inference techniques.
-The algorithm is implemented to utilize multiple optimization techniques to determine the best set of parameters for accurate predictions.
+The NIPA framework is designed to predict the spread of infectious diseases such as COVID-19 by leveraging network inference techniques and the SIR-model.
+The algorithm is implemented with multiple optimization techniques (cross-validation and simulated annealing) to determine the best set of parameters for accurate predictions.

 ### Original Paper
 The original concept of NIPA can be found in the paper: